Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The Creality K1 Max runs a customized Klipper firmware that delivers high-speed, precise printing.
 Creality has open-sourced it, allowing users to install vanilla Klipper from GitHub for greater control and customization.

-Creality K1 Max 3D printer interface showing a virtual model on the grid for slicing, ready for high-quality printing, settings visible on the right.
+Creality K1 Max interface showing a 3D model ready for printing, with high-quality settings applied in the Creality Print software.

 The Creality Cloud app for iOS and Android enables full remote management with live camera monitoring, time-lapse recording, and file management.